 These transactions are in the normal course of operations and are measured at the exchange amount, which is the amount of consideration established and agreed to by the related parties.
-The amounts do not bear interest and there are no repayment terms.
+The amounts due to the Hospital do not bear interest and there are no repayment terms.